 Creating content can feel like a never-ending merry-go-round.
 It takes a lot of work to brainstorm and produce high-quality content that promotes your business faithfully.

-Evergreen content allows you to step off the content merry-go-round.
+Evergreen content allows you to step off the merry-go-round.

-You will still have to work to create high-quality content, but evergreen videos, blogs posts, and landing pages can produce consistent results long past the publishing date.
-Indeed, this type of content often gains more traffic with time and established topic authority.
+Evergreen content — videos, blog posts, landing pages — produce consistent results long past publishing.
+Indeed, evergreen topics often gain more traffic with time and topic authority.

-By learning how to make evergreen content that performs successfully year after year, you’ll create a content engine that builds brand recognition, improves search engine rankings, and increases lead generation.
+Learn how to create a content engine that consistently builds brand recognition, improves search engine rankings, and increases lead generation

-We’ve included 11 evergreen content ideas (with examples!) that you can use when planning your strategy, as well as tips for getting the most out of your content.
+Here are 11 evergreen content ideas (with video examples!) that you can use when planning your strategy, plus tips for getting the most out of your content.
 Let’s jump in.

-Evergreen content is consistently relevant — even if only once a year.
-Evergreen content that utilizes SEO best practices is able to rank highly on search engines, making your content not only discoverable but directly sought out.
+Evergreen content is consistently relevant.
+Evergreen content that utilizes SEO best practices can rank highly on search engines, making your content discoverable and directly sought out.

 Most businesses will (and should) produce both timely and evergreen content.
 The difference is that evergreen content will continue to generate results, even during months when you don’t publish any new content.